-The Licenses and Inspections (L&I) Program ensures the health and safety of the public and the soundness and habitability of the City's residential, industrial and commercial structures by enforcing the State building code and the City's housing and zoning codes; it issues licenses and permits as required by State statute and Hartford Municipal Code.
+The Licenses and Inspections Program ensures the health and safety of the public and the soundness and habitability of the City's residential, industrial and commercial structures by enforcing the state building code and the City's housing and zoning codes; it issues licenses and permits as required by state statute and municipal code.

-General Fund Expenditures: \$2,088,415
+General Fund Expenditures: \$2,020,076

 General Fund Revenue: \$5,164,930

-General Fund Positions: 29
+General Fund Positions: 28

-General Fund FTEs: 29.00
+General Fund FTEs: 28.00

-Service Goal Legal Mandate Program Management Ensure that the L&I Program is run in a fiscally accountable manner, and implement new initiatives to increase the revenues in the department.
-Create and maintain a professional, diverse and responsive workforce in the L&I Program.
-Licensing Assure the City's residents and visitors that certain businesses are certified to operate in compliance within applicable health, safety and business operation regulations by providing licenses to those businesses, issuing vending identifications and parking permits for food and merchandise vendors, and issuing permits for commercial parking lots. ~ Housing Code Enforcement Respond to complaints in a timely manner, cite violations for remediation, and follow up to ensure compliance.
-Ensure the health, safety and welfare of residents of the City of Hartford by ensuring through effective enforcement that dwellings are in compliance with State statutes and municipal ordinances. ~ Building and Trades Review building permit applications and plans for code compliance, issue building permits, and conduct ongoing building inspections to assist and ensure that property owners and contractors build and repair housing, industrial and commercial structures in compliance with applicable building codes. ~ Weights and Measures Ensure that City residents and visitors receive the quality and quantity of goods and services they purchase. ~
+Service Goal Legal Mandate Division Management Ensure that L &I Division run in a fiscally accountable manner, and implement new initiatives to increase the revenues in the department.
+Create and maintain a professional, diverse and responsive workforce in the division of L & I. Licensing Assure the City's residents and visitors that certain businesses are certified to operate in compliance within applicable health, safety and business operation regulations by providing licenses to those businesses, issuing vending identifications and parking permits for food and merchandise vendors, and issuing permits for commercial parking lots. $\checkmark$ Housing Code Enforcement Respond to complaints in a timely manner, cite violations for remediation, and follow up to ensure compliance.
+Ensure the health, safety and welfare of residents of the City of Hartford by ensuring through effective enforcement that dwellings are in compliance with state statutes and municipal ordinances. ~ Building and Trades Review building permit applications and plans for code compliance, issue building permits, and conduct ongoing building inspections to assist and ensure that property owners and contractors build and repair housing, industrial and commercial structures in compliance with applicable building codes. ~ Weights and Measures Ensure that City residents and visitors receive the quality and quantity of goods and services they purchase. ✓

-Key Performance Measures FY2015 FY2016 FY2017 FY2018 FY2018 FY2019 Actual Actual Actual Adopted Projected Estimated Output & Efficiency · · · · · · · · · · · · · · · · · · · 1 licenses issued 720 386 548 700 500 500 of inspection violations 2,401 1,600 2,193 2,200 1,016 2,000 of building trade applications received 4,494 2,238 5,170 4,400 4,500 5,000 of permits issued 4,350 2,989 5,218 4,500 4,500 5,500 of housing code cases opened 3,054 1,659 3,277 4,100 3,500 3,500 of trade & housing code inspections performed 9,571 8,023 9,846 9,500 10,500 10,500 of weights & measures inspections performed 59 158 120 150 150
+Key Performance Measures FY2015 FY2016 FY2017 FY2018 FY2018 FY2019 Actual Actual Actual Adopted Projected Estimated Output & Efficiency licenses issued 720 386 548 700 500 500 of inspection violations 2,401 1,600 2,193 2,200 1,016 2,000 of building trade applications received 4,494 2,238 5,170 4,400 4,500 5,000 of permits issued 4,350 2,989 5,218 4,500 4,500 5,500 of Housing code cases opened 3,054 1,659 3,277 4,100 3,500 3,500 of trade & housing code inspections performed 9,571 8,023 9,846 9,500 10,500 10,500 of weights & measures inspections performed 59 158 120 150 150